Clean Mobility in Schools

 - Include at least two active transportation, fixed-route transit, or shared mobility projects.

 Applicants meeting all eligibility requirements and scoring at least 70% in the concept phase were invited to apply to the full phase.
-The full phase had more specific eligibility requirements, which can be found in the Request for Applications.
+The full phase had more specific eligibility requirements, which can be found on the 2023 RFA webpage.

 Project Resources/Materials